 - LINCHPIN: Using clinical and genetic analysis, brain imaging and neuropathology to understand the causes of brain haemorrhage (Neshika Samarasekera).

-- SMART-MND: To monitor and improve care and outcomes for motor neurone disease patients (Laura Stephenson).
+- CARE-MND: To monitor and improve care and outcomes for motor neurone disease patients (Laura Stephenson).

 - Edinburgh Cognitive ALS screen: Battery of psychological tests to measure cognitive changes in motor neurone disease patients (Sharon Abrahams and Thomas Bak).